desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 There are a few other offers provided at sign up, which you can include at your discretion.
 One I would always recommend is “Site Backup Pro”, a paid service that automatically makes a daily backup copy of your website.
 This protects you from data loss.
 It really is just for peace of mind but shit happens!

-{% include figure image_path="/assets/images/bluehost-hosting-package.png" alt="Choose a Bluehost web hosting package" caption="Choose a Bluehost web hosting package" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-hosting-package.png" alt="Choose a Bluehost web hosting package" caption="Choose a Bluehost web hosting package" %}

-{% include figure image_path="/assets/images/bluehost-payment.png" alt="Bluehost web hosting payment" caption="Bluehost web hosting payment" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-payment.png" alt="Bluehost web hosting payment" caption="Bluehost web hosting payment" %}

 After you’ve filled in your information and chosen your hosting package, click the ‘Submit’ button to complete your purchase.
 You’ll then be asked to create a password for your account.

-{% include figure image_path="/assets/images/bluehost-account-password.png" alt="Create a Bluehost account password" caption="Create a Bluehost account password" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-account-password.png" alt="Create a Bluehost account password" caption="Create a Bluehost account password" %}

 You can use the Password Generator to create a strong and secure password, or create one yourself.
 It is required to have both capital and lowercase letters, a number, and a special character (?!#, etc.) in order to have a strong enough password to protect your account.